jo/sync-tank/migrations.md

 Since we have stored all our data in one central database, it will be easy enough for us to access all existing todo items and update them to adhere to the new schema.
 Ruby on Rails's way of doing migrations provides a very straight forward exemplification of this approach.
 In Rails, we would define a migration that formalizes the schema change (create a new `status` field, move existing `isDone` information into this field, remove the `isDone` field).
 We would then take the system down, run the migration (the famous `rails db:migrate`), and hand out the updated application once the database is back up.
 If anything goes wrong during this process, there will be a rollback because the migration is wrapped into a transaction.
 During the process we will of course incur some downtime, but on the plus side we always have consistent and up to date documents and everyone will get the latest version of our application.

+Figure ??? illustrates the transactional migration strategy.
+It shows how both the application and the documents are updated together in a single step.
+White documents can be handled by the white version of the app while the magenta app needs magenta documents.
+A special case is the two-colored document.
+There might be documents that do not need to change during a migration and that can be handled by multiple versions of the client.
+Think of the settings document we have just added.
+Even because we have to change the structure of todo items does not mean we have to change how the settings document looks.

-This kind of migration procedure is very common for the type of monolithic centralized setup we have described so far.
+This kind of transactional migration procedure is very common for the type of monolithic centralized setup we have described so far.
 Alas, this is not a viable solution anymore once we ask that our application will continue to work without a connection to the internet.

 ## 6 Going offline is harder than it looks